Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 The calculations allow correct positions and orientations for every segment of a move, like RTCP.
 It is however important to have a good path planner on the CAM side.

-# CoreXY or CoreXZ 5 axis
+# CoreXYAC or CoreXYBC

 A new configuration option allows to set most configuration settings fast:

 M669 K13 B"robotType=CoreXYAC"
-M669 K13 B"robotType=CoreXZAC:Zn"
-if the rotary axis A is parallel to the X axis or
 M669 K13 B"robotType=CoreXYBC"
-M669 K13 B"robotType=CoreXZBC:Zn"
-if the rotary axis B is parallel to the Y axis.
+AC if the rotary axis A is parallel to the X axis or BC if the rotary axis B is parallel to the Y axis.
 The rotary axis C is parallel to the Z axis.

 The C rotary table is mounted on top of the A/B axis, this one is mounted on the Z axis.
 Z is connected to the base, as are XY axes, which are CoreXY connected.
 The base is a fixpoint (0,0,0), which doesn't change position and orientation and is a reference.

 The firmware decides by the used letter where the connected steppers are located.
 The assignement between driver and Dn is done by the P"mapDriveLetterDn=..." parameter.
-The XY or XZ assigned Dn-s must be defined together as pairs.

 sets some parameters already:
 * axisTypes=PPPRR is set for prismatic axes XYZ and rotary axes AC